sawshep/open-spit/README.md

 # Controls:
     Hold the Left or Right arrow to enter pick-up/put-down mode.
     Press A, S, D, F, or Spacebar to pick-up/put-down a card from/on decks 1-5, respectively.

     Hold Keypad 0 to enter flip mode.
     Press A, S, D, F, or Spacebar to flip up a face-down card from piles 1-5, respectively.

     Press R once you are ready to draw a card and play!

+# Configuration
+    The config file is located in `src/config.py`.
+If you wish to use a custom configuration with the compiled version, you must compile the binary yourself after editing the config file.

+# Hosting a Server
+    To host a server, you must first port forward.
+By default, port 31415 is used.
+    Once the server is running, you must give your opponent your public IPv4 address so he/she can connect.